Common Name: long-head coneflower

 Tolerate: Drought, Dry Soil

-Grow in average, dry to medium moisture, well-drained soil in full sun.
-Tolerates light shade and somewhat poor soils.
+Easily grown in average, dry to medium, well-drained soils in full sun.
+Tolerates drought, light shade and somewhat poor soils.
+Intolerant of moist heavy clays.
+May be grown from seed, but will not flower until the second year.